 Strawberries can be picked here from November through to April between 10am and 5pm.
-Year round you can visit the onsite cafe and shop for some delicious strawberry ice cream, fresh jam or a delicous devonshire tea.
+Year-round you can visit the onsite cafe and shop for some delicious strawberry ice cream, fresh jam or a delicious Devonshire tea.

 Location: 244 Shands Road, Main Ridge